 From its regional offices, CIRAD conducts joint operations with more than 90 countries.
 It also has scientific platforms with a regional vocation in the French overseas regions.
 In metropolitan France, it provides the national and global scientific communities with extensive research and training facilities.

-CIRAD's operations centre on a certain number of values, which determines its choices and guide its approach.
+CIRAD's operations centre on a certain number of values, which determine its choices and guide its approach.
 These values enable it to produce, transmit and evolve while respecting past achievements, the value of experience and the steadfastness of expertise .